xugeaneeu/TVM2025-public/lab05/README.md

 # Lab 05: Compiling to Wasm

-This excercise builds upon the grammar from the [Lab 03](../lab03) to build a mini-compiler for the arithmetic expressions into the WebAssembly instruction format.
+This excercise builds upon the grammar from the [Lab 03](../lab03/) parsed via parser from [Lab 04] (../lab04/) to build a mini-compiler for the arithmetic expressions into the WebAssembly instruction format.

 ## Goal